BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Heroic Resolve

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **A Good Sort** `PASSIVE` - Whilst within 3" of either Ori or Nori, Dori increases his Attacks to 3 and may re-roll any rolls of a 1 in his Duel rolls.
+- **A Good Sort** `PASSIVE`

+Whilst within 3" of either Ori or Nori, Dori increases his Attacks to 3 and may re-roll any rolls of a 1 in his Duel rolls.

 </div>